ChristophWurst/ChristophWurst.github.io/_posts/2020-06-07-rock-me-amadeus-php-dependency-hell.md

 A few experiments with the tool in a Nextcloud app have shown that it does work.
 The only composer package where it broke is Guzzle with HTTPlug, as some libraries are not correctly re-written and thus the service locator logic fails.

 *Und alles ruft* [*Come and rock me Amadeus*](https://www.youtube.com/watch?v=cVikZ8Oe_XA)

+For the discussion around Mozart for Nextcloud apps please see [my topic on the community forum](https://help.nextcloud.com/t/escaping-the-dependency-hell/81407).